 Other changes made from the client end after your Pega Cloud environments are integrated into your network.

-For more information about adding public connections to an allow list and configuring private access to and from your Pega Cloud environment, see Configuring public access between your Pega Cloud environment and your enterprise network and Configuring private access to your Pega Cloud environment.
+For more information about adding public connections to an allow list and configuring private access to and from your Pega Cloud environment, see Configuring public access between your Pega Cloud environment and Configuring private access to your Pega Cloud environment.